 Tribal customs, Sculptures and Artifacts in Wayanad

 Dev Smruti is dedicated to the gods and deities of Wayanad.
 The sculptures are mostly of Hindu and Jain origin.
 Some of them show influences from the powerful Vijayanagara Empire particularly a 14th century Idol of Lord Sri Rama.
-The Gotra Smriti section houses exhibits from Wayanad tribal customs.
+The Gotra Smriti section houses exhibit from Wayanad tribal customs.
 They are items associated with the day-to-day life and activities of the tribal clans these include baskets and containers, nets used for trapping birds and even blow guns to catch fish.
 Though most of these items have become obsolete some of them still have a presence among Wayanad local community.
 Jeevan Smruti showcases artifacts from Wayanad which includes tribal headgear, tools, jewelry and musical instruments.
 Even though Wayanad is the least populated district in Kerala it has the highest tribal population.

 Another type of agriculture that took hold in Wayanad was plantation farming.
 Coffee, Tea and Spices like Pepper, Cardamom are grown in abundance.
 The climate of Wayanad is perfect for these crops and today Tea, Coffee and Pepper from Wayanad has become renowned world over.